-TLS 1.2 [RFC5246] is cited in this document because, at the time of writing, it is latest version that is widely deployed.
+TLS 1.2 is cited in this document because, at the time of writing, it is latest version that is widely deployed.
 However, this document is applicable with other TLS versions supporting certificate-based client authentication.
-Implementation security considerations for TLS, including version recommendations, can be found in Recommendations for Secure Use of Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS) [BCP195].
+Implementation security considerations for TLS, including version recommendations, can be found in Recommendations for Secure Use of Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS).

 5.2.
-Client Identity Binding
+Client Identity Binding by the Authorization Server

-No specific method of binding a certificate to a client identifier at the token endoint is prescribed by this document.
+No specific method of binding a certificate to a client identifier at the token endpoint is prescribed by this document.
 However, some method MUST be employed so that, in addition to proving possession of the private key corresponding to the certificate, the client identity is also bound to the certificate.
-One such binding would be to configure for the client a value that the certificate must contain in the subject field or the subjectAltName extension and possibly a restricted set of trust anchors.
+One such binding would be to configure for the client a value that the certificate must contain in the subject field and possibly the expected trust anchor.
 An alternative method would be to configure a public key for the client directly that would have to match the subject public key info of the certificate.